<function>

 759.770 ns (4 allocations: 8.34 KiB)

-Although views can reduce memory allocations, there are scenarios where copying data can be the faster approach.
-This is due to an inherent trade-off between memory allocation and data access patterns.
-On the one hand, newly created vectors store data in contiguous blocks of memory, enabling more efficient CPU access.
-On the other hand, while views avoid allocation, they require accessing data scattered throughout memory.
+Essentially, the choice between copies and views reflects a fundamental trade-off between memory allocation and data access patterns.
+On the one hand, newly created vectors store data in contiguous blocks of memory, enabling more efficient CPU access and allowing for certain optimizations.
+On the other hand, views avoid allocation, but may also require accessing data scattered across non-contiguous memory regions.

 x = rand(100_000)